Direct photons emission rate and electric conductivity in twice anisotropic QGP holographic model with first-order phase transition: Introduction

-In this paper we study the direct photons moving through fully anisotropic QGP and investigate influence of chemical potential and magnetic field on the results.
-So, our aim is to calculate the Green function and then determine the electric conductivity tensor in fully anisotropic holographic theory.
-We also follow two different calculations schemes.
-In the first case, we calculate the retarded Green function considering mode equations.
-In alternative approach we use the membrane paradigm.
-We demonstrate that these two ways match each other for fully anisotropic holographic theory.
-For our calculations we chose five-dimensional fully anisotropic holographic model for heavy quarks supported by Einstein-dilaton-three-Maxwell action \cite{Arefeva:2020vae}.
-In this model the warp-factor was chosen to coincide with the first-order phase transition for heavy quarks from Columbia plot \cite{Brown:1990ev,Philipsen:2016hkv}.
-First of the Maxwell fields in action is related to chemical potential, second of the Maxwell fields is related to spatial anisotropy, and the third one is related to an external magnetic field.
-In this model there is essential influence of external magnetic field on the 5-dim black hole solution and the confinement/deconfinement phase diagram was studied in \cite{Arefeva:2020vae}.
-In this model with consider influence of anizotropy, chemical potential and magnetic fields on conductivity. \\
+This paper studies direct photons moving through twice anisotropic QGP and investigates influence of chemical potential and magnetic field on the results.
+So, we aim at calculating the Green function and determining the electric conductivity tensor in twice anisotropic holographic theory\footnote{We call our model twice anisotropic since its holographic metric contains two anizotropic parameters, see \eqref{metric-full-anis} and \eqref{anisfun}.}.
+Following the two aforementioned prescriptions, we calculate the retarded Green's functions and demonstrate the agreement of these two approaches.
+We chose the five-dimensional twice anisotropic holographic model for heavy quarks based on Einstein-dilaton-three-Maxwell action \cite{Arefeva:2020vae} for our calculations.
+The warp-factor in this model is chosen to reproduce the phase transitions structure for heavy quarks of the Columbia plot \cite{Brown:1990ev,Philipsen:2016hkv}.
+The first Maxwell field in action is related to chemical potential; the second describes spatial anisotropy, and the third accounts for an external magnetic field.
+In this model, a significant influence of the external magnetic field on the black hole solution and the confinement/deconfinement phase diagram was studied in \cite{Arefeva:2020vae}.
+In this model, we consider the impact of anisotropy, chemical potential and magnetic fields on electric conductivity. \\

-We compare our result with results of lattice calculations.
-The electric conductivity is studied in isotropic lattice and in vicinity of zero chemical potential \cite{Aarts:2014nba,Ghiglieri:2016tvj,Buividovich:2020dks, Aarts:2020dda}.
-So, we can compare our results with lattice calculations only in particular case when $\nu=1$ and $\mu=0$.
-Varying the kinetic potential for the Maxwell field providing the conductivity, we recover the lattice data (see Fig.\ref{fig:Fit} below). with this universal kinetic term we calculate the DC conductivity for all other cases, i.e. $\nu>1,\mu>0$ and non-zero magnetic field. \\
+We compare our results with lattice calculations.
+The electric conductivity was studied in isotropic lattice and in the vicinity of zero chemical potential \cite{Aarts:2014nba,Ghiglieri:2016tvj,Buividovich:2020dks, Aarts:2020dda}.
+Therefore, we compare our results with lattice calculations only for the isotropic ($\nu=1$) case with zero chemical potential ($\mu=0$).
+We reproduce the lattice data by varying the kinetic potential for the Maxwell field (see Fig.\ref{fig:Fit} below).
+With this universal kinetic function we calculate the DC conductivity for all other cases, i.e. anisotropic collisions ($\nu>1$), non-zero chemical potential ($\mu>0$) and non-zero magnetic field. \\